Noise & Neighbor Etiquette in Apartment Living

 Yes, but let neighbors know ahead of time if it is a bigger crowd.
 Respect quiet hours and clean up when you are finished.

-Why does etiquette matter in OKC apartments?
+Why does etiquette matter in apartments?

 Being thoughtful helps everyone relax, lowers stress, and makes your building a place people want to call home.